Audience: You are expected to have successfully

 binding.
 Each let-binding starts optionally by a c-type

-annotation or by :auto
+annotation or by :auto [which is the

 default], then the newly and locally bound symbol, then the